Step 1 Select a Program

 Unencumbered Registered Nursing License

-A cumulative high school grade point average (GPA) of 2.5 or higher based on a 4.0 unweighted scale.
+A cumulative postsecondary grade point average (GPA) of 2.5 or higher based on a 4.0 unweighted scale.

 Please submit all documents via one of the following methods: